-STEP 1: The BACS compliance verification shall be conducted only if the effective rated output for heating (Art.14)/air-conditioning (Art.15) systems or systems for combined space heating/air-conditioning and ventilation in the building is over 290kW.
-(EPBD)
+STEP 1: The BACS compliance verification shall be conducted only if the effective rated output for heating/air-conditioning systems or systems for combined space heating/air-conditioning and ventilation in the building is over 290kW by 31 December 2024 or over 70 kW by 31 December 2029.
+(EPBD Article 13, Paragraph 9)

 Through a series of questions, this section provides information on the individual values of the effective rated output for the technical building systems in this particular building.
-When a technical building system (e.g. air-conditioning system) is not present in a building the respective BACS checks
+When a technical building system (e.g. air-conditioning system) is not present in a building, the respective BACS checks will not be applicable and should be clearly marked with N/A.